joeack123/Label-Creator/README.md

 [![Build Status](https://travis-ci.org/joeack123/Label-Creator.svg?branch=master)](https://travis-ci.org/joeack123/Label-Creator)

-How to run:	go into the dist folder and download the executalble then launch.
+How to run:	go into the dist folder and download the executable then launch.

 How to use the application:
 Type in the starting number and ending number and hit start.